Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Results

 Compared to the Full configuration, the performance degradation as $N$ decreases is notably worse than what has been observed from the results of uniform random sampling.
-However, even with $N = 5$, the sample ratio is about 0.25 on average, higher than the smallest sampling rate for the uniform sampling.
+However, even with $N = 5$, the sample ratio is 0.27 on average, higher than the smallest sampling rate for the uniform sampling.
 The comparison suggests that, contrary to our concern for a potential bias against smaller methods, stratified sampling is actually harmful to \name.
 One interpretation of the result is that, if we assume that the location of a fault is a random variable, larger methods are by definition more likely to contain it.

-We answer RQ3 that the impact of mutation sampling is observable but not too disruptive: uniform sampling can take sampling rate down to 0.1 and still localise on average, at the top, more than 80\% of the faults placed at the top when using all mutants.
+We answer RQ3 that the impact of mutation sampling is observable but not too disruptive.
+Using uniform sampling, on average 80\% of the faults ranked at the top without sampling can still be localised at the top.
 However, stratified sampling actually harms \name: larger methods need to be represented by more mutants.